-The Group is only subject to specific sector-related regulation in Portugal, where entities that hold or operate passive hosting infrastructure used by telecom operators must comply with Decree-Law 123/2009 (the "Decree-Law"), according to which infrastructures shall be run as open platforms and, insofar as technically possible, access shall be granted to all telecom operators requesting access or use, under equalitarian, transparent and non-discriminatory conditions.
+In general, different telecom acts in the different Member States provide long term regulatory frameworks with quite a few of similarities but also some specificities.
+For instance, Portugal is one of the markets with sector-related regulation in force, establishing that, where entities that hold or operate passive hosting infrastructure used by telecom operators must comply with Decree-Law 123/2009 (the "Decree-Law").
+According to the Decree-Law infrastructures shall be run as open platforms and, insofar as technically possible, access shall be granted to all telecom operators requesting access or use, under equalitarian, transparent and non-discriminatory conditions.
 The Decree-Law also establishes a general cost orientation principle on remuneration which will be further developed in a regulation to be issued by the Portuguese regulator (Autoridade Nacional de Comunicações or ANACOM).
 A draft of the regulation has already been prepared and was subject to public consultation but its final version is still pending.